OpenSourceEconomics/ose-course-data-science/README.md

 # Microeconometrics

-... introductory course to microeconmetrics
+... introductory course to microeconmetrics.
+The course is designed as to supplement and emphasize selected topics from the two textbooks below.
+As such, it is important that students read the relevant chapters in advance to get most out of the class.

-Throughout the course we will make heavy use of [Python](https://www.python.org) and its [SciPy ecosystem](https://www.scipy.org).

-We heavily rely on [Jupyter Notebooks](https://jupyter.org) throughout the course and so we provide some useful resources below.
+Throughout the course we will make heavy use of [Python](https://www.python.org) and its [SciPy ecosystem](https://www.scipy.org) and [Jupyter Notebooks](https://jupyter.org) throughout the course and so we provide some useful resources below.
 For further information, please do not hesitate to [contact us](https://join.slack.com/t/humancapitalanalysis/shared_invite/enQtNDQ0ODkyODYyODA2LWEyZjdlNWYwYmUyNzlkOWFkNWJkMGI5M2M4ZWUyMThhNWNiMmJhY2ZjY2E4YzE3NGQ5MzcxZTRhN2QxYjgxYWY).

 ## Counterfactual approach to causal analysis